Home » Holiday Recipes » Petrali

 Petrali

 Petrali are a traditional Christmas Calabrian sweet filled with figs and almonds.
-This may sound almost Sicilian and in fact the two areas are separated only by a ocean strait.
-However these are fervently Calabrian, actually to be precise, more so from Reggio Calabria.
+This may sound almost Sicilian, and in fact, the two areas are separated only by an ocean strait.
+However, these are fervently Calabrian, actually to be precise, more so from Reggio Calabria.

 Plate of Petrali - Calabrian Fig Cookies chocolate icing

-The recipe comes from my dear cousin who loves baking sweets as much as I do.
-We both love to make fig tartlets, and for this recipe I have only slightly adapted the recipe and also halved it.
-They are wonderful with a thin coating of dark chocolate but they can also be icing with glace icing.
-With this recipe I made about 60 petrali with some filling leftover.
+The recipe comes from my dear cousin, who loves baking sweets as much as I do.
+We both love to make fig tartlets, and I have only slightly adapted the recipe and halved it.
+They are wonderful with a thin coating of dark chocolate, but they can also be icing with glace icing.
+With this recipe, I made about 60 petrali with some filling left over.

-Be sure to also try my delicious Pastiera Napoletana, a classic Italian Easter recipe.
+Be sure also to try my delicious Pastiera Napoletana, a classic Italian Easter recipe or my Italian Honey Balls.

-If you loved these cookies, then you must try my Lemon Biscotti, Italian Knot Cookies or my S Cookies!
+If you love these cookies, try my Lemon Biscotti, Italian Knot Cookies, or my S Cookies!

 I dedicate this post to my beautiful Calabrian relatives whom I can’t be with but think of often and this Christmas I am with you in spirit.